 Purpose and Eligibility: The Conference on College Composition and Communication (CCCC) invites you to participate in the Professional Equity Project (PEP).
-CCCC will offer a grant valued at $325 each to teachers of writing with part-time or adjunct status at two-year colleges, four-year colleges, and universities to attend the CCCC annual convention.
-The $325 grant includes a check for $150 to help cover expenses, a paid registration for the conference, and a complimentary membership in CCCC.
-The convention will be held in Spokane, WA, April 7-10, 2021.
+CCCC will offer a grant valued at $330 each to teachers of writing with part-time or adjunct status at two-year colleges, four-year colleges, and universities, or independent scholars, including community partners and scholars outside of the discipline, to attend the CCCC annual convention.
+Priority will be given to teachers of writing with part-time or adjunct status.
+The $330 grant includes a check for $150 to help cover expenses, a paid registration for the conference, and a complimentary membership in CCCC.
+The convention will be held in Spokane, WA, April 3–6, 2024.

-You will receive a confirmation email to indicate we received your nomination in early November.
-We will notify grant winners by February 2021, sending each registration materials and procedures for receiving grant funds.
-We appreciate your support of this initiative to bring more writing teachers to our 2021 annual convention in Spokane, WA.
+We will notify grant winners by January 2024, sending each registration materials and procedures for receiving grant funds.
+We appreciate your support of this initiative to bring more writing teachers to our 2024 annual convention in Spokane, WA.

 A Special Note for Administrators: